 Player A: 40% of free throws ┃ Player B: 40% of free throws

-After the 2024-25 season, Player B’s free throw percentage improves to 80%, while Player A’s performance naturally rises to 50%.
+During the 2025-26 season, Player B’s free throw percentage improves to 80%, while Player A’s performance naturally rises to 50%.
 Both players improved, but Player B improved more.
 So, how do we measure the shooting coach’s impact?

 2025-26 Season: